wineslab/colosseum-near-rt-ric/README.md

 ### Quick start

 We provide a Colosseum LXC container that contains this repository, its prerequisites, and base docker images.
-The container XXX can be found among the images available for Colosseum users.
+The container `coloran-near-rt-ric` can be found among the images available for Colosseum users.
+The default username and password are `root` and `ChangeMe`.

 From the `setup-scripts` directory:
 - Build, configure, and start the near-real-time RIC Docker containers: `./setup-ric.sh ric-network-interface`